Wenhan7/MCDecon/README.md

 # The package includes:
 # 1 MCDecon_ADMM: The main function of multichannel sparse deconvolution.
-# 2 MCDecon_deomo: An synthetic example
+# 2 MCDecon_deomo: A synthetic example
 # 3 seis.mat, rdm_noi.mat: The synthetic data and additive noise used in the synthetic example.
 # 4 fx_decon: The function of fx prediction filter.
 # 5 wigb: A matlab function that visualizes waveforms.